 - Use simple and basic fonts (Arial or Helvetica) in your resume to make it readable for the recruiter and ATS.

 - Be sure to use a standard format.
 Such as highlighting your basic data (name, phone, and email address) by placing it on top of the page.
 Further, keeping the alignment with the rows and basic fonts.

 - Make sure that your resume is short yet comprehensive.
-So that it delivers the main gist to the reader just in a glance.
+So that it delivers the main gist to the reader in a short glance.
 If you have a long work experience, summarize it on one page or a page for ten years’ experience.
-The longer the resume, the more bore recruiters will get.
+The longer the resume, more the likelihood of recruiter avoiding it.

 - Applicant Tracking Systems accept files in many formats.
 For example PDF, doc, and docx.
-Mostly the file format is indicates on the field where you are providing your information.
+You must conform with the recommended file format provided by the recruiter.
 Although, you might prefer to use a doc file, there are fewer chances of making a mistake with a PDF.
 Therefore, always use a PDF file format.